Sergi Bruguera: Early career

 Bruguera was Spain's national junior champion in 1987.
 He turned professional in 1988.
 In his first full year on the tour, 1989, he won the Cairo Challenger title as a qualifier, defeating Jordi Arrese in the final, and reached the semifinals in Rome.
 He reached 4th round in the French Open in 1989 and finished the year ranked world No. 26, and was named the ATP's newcomer of the year.

-1990–1994: Clay dominance
+1990–1992: Success on clay

-Bruguera earned a reputation as a top clay court player in the early 1990s, reaching singles finals at Gstaad and Geneva, and capturing doubles titles in Hamburg (his 1st ATP Masters 1000 title in doubles) partnering Jim Courier (who would play against Bruguera later in 1993 French Open the men's singles final) in Florence, partnering Horacio de la Peña in 1990; reaching singles finals at Barcelona and Gstaad along with titles in Estoril, Monte Carlo (his 1st ATP Masters 1000 title in singles), and Athens, and a doubles title at Geneva, partnering Marc Rosset in 1991; reaching singles finals at Estoril, Bordeaux, and Athens along with titles in Madrid, Gstaad and Palermo in 1992.
+Bruguera earned a reputation as a top clay court player in the early 1990s.
+He reached singles finals in 1990 at Gstaad and Geneva, and captured doubles titles in Hamburg (his 1st ATP Masters 1000 title in doubles) with Jim Courier and in Florence, partnering Horacio de la Peña.
+In 1991 he reached singles finals at Barcelona and Gstaad along with titles in Estoril, and Athens.
+He also won Monte Carlo (his 1st ATP Masters 1000 title in singles) beating Boris Becker in the final.
+"Becker and Bruguera put on a display of tennis that Borg would have been proud of in his glory years".
+He also won a doubles title at Geneva, partnering Marc Rosset.
+In 1992 he reached singles finals at Estoril, Bordeaux, and Athens along with titles in Madrid, Gstaad and Palermo.